Python-PyQt/PyQt6-Docs/descriptions/QtHelp/QHelpEngineCore-c.rst

 The mode can be changed by calling :sip:ref:`~PyQt6.QtHelp.QHelpEngineCore.setReadOnly` method, prior to calling :sip:ref:`~PyQt6.QtHelp.QHelpEngineCore.setupData`.

 The help engine also offers the possibility to set and read values in a persistent way comparable to ini files or Windows registry entries.
-For more information see setValue() or value().
+For more information see :sip:ref:`~PyQt6.QtHelp.QHelpEngineCore.setCustomValue` or :sip:ref:`~PyQt6.QtHelp.QHelpEngineCore.customValue`.

 This class does not offer any GUI components or functionality for indices or contents.
 If you need one of those use :sip:ref:`~PyQt6.QtHelp.QHelpEngine` instead.